Haocodingisfun/Data_Analysis_and_Finance/README.md

 # python4finance
-My notes of data analyse and finance.
+My notes of data analysis and finance.